Schengen visa guide 2026: requirements, fees, processing & FAQs

 The Schengen visa application process

-Book an appointment
+3. Book an appointment

-Attend your appointment and interview
+4. Attend the appointment and provide biometrics

-Pay the Schengen visa fee
+5. Pay the visa fee

 Schengen visa cost